When does morning sickness start? Well, first off, “morning” sickness is a total misnomer.

 However you see it or experience it, morning sickness prompts quite a few questions during the early stages of pregnancy.

 For instance, when does morning sickness start and end?
 What does it feel like?
 When is it at its worst?
 And what can you do about it?

 Scroll on for the answers.

 In this article: 📝

-- How soon does morning sickness start if you are pregnant?
+- When does morning sickness start with twins?

 - How does morning sickness feel?

-- When is morning sickness at its worst?
+- When does morning sickness start and end?

 - Is morning sickness dangerous?

 - How to treat morning sickness